AnYa-international/Microsoft-365-Security/Office/README.md

 ## Startup File Copy.xlsm
 This Excel document contains a VBA macro that uses the FileCopy method to copy calc.exe to the Startup folder.

+## XMLDOM.xlsm
+This document contains a VBA macro that uses the Microsoft XMLDOM library to transform an XML payload using an XSLT style sheet which contains JavaScript code.
+The JavaScript code is executed when the XSLT is being applied to the payload.
+The script creates an ActiveXObject for WScript.Shell and uses its Run method to execute the Calculator (calc.exe).

+## WinAPI ProxyDll.xlsm
+This Excel document contains a VBA macro that uses a custom DLL called ProxyDll.dll to call the Windows API function MessageBox.
+The DLL exports a single function called "ProxyMessageBox" that takes the same arguments as the MessageBox function and simply passes them on.